 The service consumer may be an NF (e.g. AF, or NEF).

-The consumer of these analytics may indicate in the request:
+The consumer of these analytics may indicate in the request or subscription:

 - Analytics ID = "E2E data volume transfer time ".

 - Target of Analytics Reporting: a single UE (SUPI/GPSI) or a group of UEs (a list of SUPIs/GPSIs).